Queensland Government's response

 Consistent diagnostic journey

-The guideline will be applied by nominated medical advisers and other medical practitioners providing health services to coal mine workers.
+The Guideline is applied by appointed medical advisers and other medical practitioners providing health services to coal mine workers.

 Register of doctors and medical providers

-In response to the Monash review recommendations, DNRME has introduced a register of doctors, X-ray imaging practices and spirometry practices that offer health services to Queensland's coal mine workers.
+In response to the Monash review recommendations, RSHQ introduced a register of doctors, X-ray imaging practices and spirometry practices that offer health services to Queensland's coal mine workers.

 A new training program has been developed for doctors providing health assessments for Queensland coal mine workers.